orjahren/master/README.md

 The thesis is being written at [Simula Research Laboratory](https://simula.no) and is scheduled for final submission 17 November 2025.

-TeX sources are in a private working repo.
-PDFs, TeX and code will be published when ready.
+TeX sources are autosynced every hour.
+PDFs and code will be published when ready.